Fasgarinejad/ECE143_project/README.md

+Further improvement (Feb 21 - Feb 27)
 **Phase 3 (Creating an interactive app/surface/website)**

 7. Create a well-written description about the project and add the interactive parts, plots, etc to the desired platform.
 Website, etc.

-**Phase 4 (Finalization and preparation for presentation)**
+**Phase 4 (Finalization and preparation for presentation)** (Feb 28- March 6)

-8. Observing the code and the whole project for potential fault detection and improvements
+8. Observing the code and the whole project for potential fault detection and improvements (Feb 28-Feb 29)
 9. Creating slides for presentation
-10. Recording a presentation (should be sumbitted at least one week before the deadline for getting feedbacks from Professor and TAs. )
+10. Recording a presentation (should be sumbitted at least one week before the deadline for getting feedbacks from Professor and TAs.)